 - 13. The Chair is appointed by the Public Service Commissioner under Section 29 of the Public Service Act 2020 from one of the chief executive members of the governance board. - 14.
 The Comptroller of Customs has been appointed the Chair.
 This means that the person holding the delegations of the Comptroller of Customs is considered the Chair unless specific delegations are made. - 15.
 The Comptroller may delegate the Chair responsibilities under Schedule 6, Clause 2, of the Public Service Act 2020.
-The delegation will be to another chief executive member of the governance board.
+The delegation for meeting support is often to another chief executive member of the governance board due to familiarity with board meetings.